skjorlien/Farm-Payments/README.md

 `conda activate ethan-gsr`
 `conda install pandas matplotlib geopandas`

 # To Do:
 - Compare online vs FOIA -- generate side-by-side boxplot figure
 - Streamline visualizations (incl. log boxplot)
 - Streamline scripts. (debug matplotlib multiprocessing)
 - Look into other papers using this data (see: Environmental Workign Group, Joe Glauber, Barry Goodwin)
+- California County-Level Cartogram
+- More Cartograms: # of producers, agricultural product by state.

+### Investigate:
+- With the public data, DC is the top recipient 2010-2021.
+What program does that represent?
+Was that program included in the FOIA?
+- Is 2022 complete? check chart of payment dates.

 ### Document:
 - Cleaning Process (and how to incorporate new data) including decisions about data storage and multiprocessing.